 - 7.1.
-Improvements to capture equalities related data on service provision are ongoing and, as mentioned above, the use of online technologies for consultation and the impact assessment process are driving these changes forward.
-Some of the progress in the past year has been:- - ♦ development of the Council's Single Equality Scheme - review of the Council's equality monitoring process - ◆ co-ordination of the annual statutory performance indicator on accessible public buildings - successful maintenance of the "Chartermark" standard - supporting the members on this Forum with regular reports and updates on changes to legislation and its implications for the Council as well as coordinating the programme of Resource annual reports - supporting the work of the Council through the employee development process and training programmes including the vocational development programme - successful co-ordination of customer satisfaction surveys to all households in South Lanarkshire to measure response to services and provide a clearer equalities picture of the community and diversity working group.
-The Council's employment strategies and approach to joint working are consistently recognised externally.
-Some examples of employment related initiatives include:-
+Improvements to capture equalities related data on service provision are ongoing and, as previously mentioned, the use of online technologies for consultation and the impact assessment process are driving these changes forward.
+Some of the progress in the past year has been:- - review of the Council's equality monitoring process as part of the Improving Local Equality Data pilot with the Improvement Service

+- co-ordination of the annual statutory performance indicator on accessible public buildings - successful maintenance of the Chartermark standard - supporting the members of the Equal Opportunities Forum with regular reports and updates on changes to legislation and its implications for the Council as well as co-ordinating the programme of Resource annual reports - supporting the work of the Council through the employee development process and training programmes including the vocational development programme